MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 ![Example inbox notification expanded](local-notifications-images/21-inbox-expanded.png)

-To create an *Inbox* notification, you instantiate a `Notification.Builder` object, as before, and add an [InboxStyle](https://developer.xamarin.com/api/type/Android.App.Notification+InboxStyle/) object to the `Notification.Builder`.
-For example:
+To create an *Inbox* notification, you instantiate a `NotificationCompat.Builder` object, as before, and add an [InboxStyle](https://developer.xamarin.com/api/type/Android.App.Notification+InboxStyle/) object to the `NotificationCompat.Builder`.
+Here is an example:

 ```csharp
 // Instantiate the Inbox style: